ArbiKodraj/microeconometrics-course-project-ArbiKodraj/README.md

 - **3. Theories of Job-Applicant Discrimination:** Here, I collect Oreopoulos opinion and possible explantions on job discrimination and contrast them with further opinions
 - **4. Research Design:** This section deals with the design and procedure of the experiment
 - **5. Results:** There, I am going to replicate all results and extend them by further analysis and methods in order to check their robustness
-- **6. Discussing Results with Recruiters:** This section shortly discusses the reactions and justifications of the staff members after the author has confronted them with the results
+- **6. Discussing Results with Recruiters:** This section shortly discusses the reactions and justifications of the recruiters after the author has confronted them with the results
 - **7. Conclusion:** In order to return to the research question raised at the beginning, the results will be summarised again here and their consequences will be presented and classified politically

 ## Reproducibility